-Indocyanine green (ICG) absorption peak is between 790 and 805 nm and it fluoresces in a somewhat longer wavelength range, depending on the protein content and pH of the local environment.
+Indocvanine green (ICG) absorption peak is between 790 and 805 nm, and it fluoresces in a somewhat longer wavelength range, depending on the protein content and pH of the local environment.
 The longer wavelengths used have the attribute of penetrating the pigmentation of the eye better than the wavelengths used with fluorescein angiography.
-The retinal pigment epithelium and the choroid absorbs up to 75 % of blue-green light used for fluorescein angiography but only up to 38 % of the near-infrared light used for ICG angiography [41].
-ICG is 98 % protein bound, with 80 % binding to larger proteins such as globulins and alpha-1lipoproteins [42, 43].
-The amount of fluorescence derived from ICG during typical angiographic examination is much less than that obtained from fluorescein, and the resultant light is in the near-infrared wavelengths.
-Because of the poor sensitivity to near-infrared light by photographic film, the first practical imaging of ICG fluorescence in the clinic awaited commercial availability of digital charge-coupled devices (CCDs).
+The retinal pigment epithelium and the choroid absorbs up to 75% of blue-green light used for fluorescein angiography but only up to 38% of the near infrared light used for ICG angiography [35].
+ICG is 98% protein bound, with 80% binding to larger proteins such as globulins and alpha-1-lipoproteins [36, 37].
+The amount of fluorescence derived from ICG during typical angiographic examination is much less than that obtained from fluorescein, and the resultant light is in the near infrared wavelengths.
+Because of the poor sensitivity to near infrared light by photographic film, the first practical imaging of ICG fluorescence in the clinic awaited commercial availability of digital charged couple devices (CCDs).
+Optical resolution is related to wavelength, and so, the resolution of ICG angiography is lower than fluorescein angiography.

 ICG is highly protein bound, so there is less opportunity for the dye to leak from the normal choroidal vessels.
 During the earlier phases of ICG angiography, the choroidal vessels are visible.
 The vertical summation of the choroid is seen, making it difficult to delineate individual layers of vessels.
 Over the course of the angiogram, some staining of the extravascular tissue particularly Bruch's membrane occurs, obscuring visualization of deeper structures.
-This means flow can be estimated by looking at the early frames of the ICG angiogram, but later phases can't be used for the same purpose.
+This means flow can be estimated by looking at the early frames of the ICG angiogram, but later phases cannot be used for the same purpose.

 Early after the availability of ICG angiography, many diseases were investigated, and new information that was not obtainable by fluorescein angiography was generated.
-Much of this information was interesting from a research standpoint, but did not have practical clinical utility.
-For realworld use ICG is most helpful in diagnosing and evaluating polypoidal choroidal vasculopathy and central serous chorioretinopathy.
-Secondary uses include evaluation of choroidal inflammatory diseases, angioid streaks, choroidal tumors, and in providing rough estimates of choroidal blood flow.
+Much of this information was interesting from a research standpoint but did not have practical clinical utility.
+For real-world use, ICG is most helpful in diagnosing and evaluating polypoidal choroidal vasculopathy and central serous chorioretinopathy.
+Secondary uses include evaluation of choroidal inflammatory diseases, angioid streaks, and choroidal tumors and in providing rough estimates of choroidal blood flow.
 The advent of widespread use of autofluorescence imaging and optical coherence tomography (OCT) methods to evaluate the choroid has largely supplanted ICG angiography for these secondary uses.

-9.5.2 Ultrasonography
+10.5.2 Ultrasonography

-Contact b-scan ultrasonography typically uses a 10 MHz probe placed on the eyelid.
+Contact B-scan ultrasonography typically uses a 10-12 megahertz probe placed on the eyelid.
 The probe used contains a piezoelectric crystal that is stimulated to vibrate by a short duration of an electrical driving current.
 Reflected sound waves cause the crystal to vibrate, which through the piezoelectric effect causes an electrical current.
 Sound decreases in intensity with increasing distance because of divergence of the sound beam and attenuation of the sound by the intervening tissue.
-Thus reflected sound waves vary in strength with the depth of the reflecting structure in the eye.
+Thus, reflected sound waves vary in strength with the depth of the reflecting structure in the eye.
 To compensate for the decrease in signal strength with time of flight, the gain of the amplifier is increased over the detection interval.
-Depth information is derived directly from time-of-flight information and the speed of sound through the medium involved.
-The direction of the crystal then is rotated slightly by a motor within the probe to successively build a twodimensional image, a b-scan.
+Depth information is derived directly from time of flight information and the speed of sound through the medium involved.
+The direction of the crystal then is rotated slightly by a motor within the probe to successively build a two-dimensional image, a B-scan.